Skip to main content

 Technical Analysis

-CVE-2025-7782 is a vulnerability classified under CWE-862 (Missing Authorization) found in the WP JobHunt plugin for WordPress, which is commonly used alongside the JobCareer theme.
-The vulnerability exists because the 'cs_update_application_status_callback' function does not perform adequate capability checks before allowing status updates on job applications.
-This flaw permits any authenticated user with Candidate-level access or higher to modify the 'status' parameter of job applications belonging to any user, bypassing intended authorization controls.
-The vulnerability enables injection of cross-site scripting (XSS) payloads into the status field, which can be used to execute malicious scripts in the context of the victim's browser.
-The CVSS v3.1 score is 7.6 (high), reflecting network attack vector, low attack complexity, requiring privileges but no user interaction, and impacting confidentiality (high), integrity (low), and availability (low).
-Although no exploits are currently known in the wild, the vulnerability poses a significant risk due to the widespread use of WordPress and the WP JobHunt plugin in recruitment websites.
-Attackers could leverage this to manipulate application statuses, inject malicious scripts, and potentially pivot to further attacks within the affected environment.
+CVE-2025-7782 is a vulnerability identified in the WP JobHunt plugin for WordPress, which is commonly used alongside the JobCareer theme to manage job applications.
+The root cause is a missing authorization check (CWE-862) in the 'cs_update_application_status_callback' function, which handles updates to the status of job applications.
+This missing capability check means that any authenticated user with Candidate-level access or higher can invoke this function to modify the 'status' parameter of job applications belonging to any user, not just their own.
+The vulnerability allows injection of cross-site scripting (XSS) payloads into the 'status' field, which can be used to execute arbitrary scripts in the context of the victim's browser.
+The CVSS 3.1 score of 7.6 indicates a high-severity issue with network attack vector, low complexity, requiring privileges but no user interaction, and impacts confidentiality (high), integrity (low), and availability (low).
+Although no known exploits have been reported in the wild, the vulnerability poses a significant risk due to the widespread use of WordPress and the popularity of the WP JobHunt plugin in recruitment websites.
+The lack of proper authorization checks means attackers can escalate privileges within the application context, potentially leading to data leakage, session hijacking, or further exploitation through XSS.
+The vulnerability affects all versions up to and including 7.7, and no official patches have been linked yet.

 Potential Impact